 "Fear of a Krabby Patty" partially recycles its plot from the earlier SpongeBob episode "Graveyard Shift".
-Both episodes involve Mr. Krabs changing the Krusty Krab's business hours to run for 24 hours a day, despite not having the staff necessary to do so, but for different reasons; in "Graveyard Shift" it's because he discovers that he can get more customers if the Krusty Krab was always open, and in "Fear of a Krabby Patty" it's to spite Plankton after he opens the Chum Bucket for 23 hours (setting his plan for the episode into motion).
-The main difference is that in "Graveyard Shift" we only see the Krusty Krab open for one night shift and in "Fear of a Krabby Patty" it's open for 43 days straight.
+Both episodes involve Mr. Krabs changing the Krusty Krab's business hours to run for 24 hours a day, despite not having the staff necessary to do so, but for different reasons; in "Graveyard Shift", it's because he discovers that he can get more customers if the Krusty Krab was always open, and in "Fear of a Krabby Patty", it's to spite Plankton after he opens the Chum Bucket for 23 hours, setting the latter's plan for the episode into motion.
+The main difference is that in "Graveyard Shift", we only see the Krusty Krab open for one night shift, and in "Fear of a Krabby Patty", it's open for 43 days straight.

 "Krab-Borg" borrows a similar premise to the Rugrats episode "Real or Robots?", wherein two characters believe another character is a robot after seeing a scary robot movie.

 "To Love a Patty" has the same premise as The Ren & Stimpy Show episode "I Love Chicken", where a character falls in love with a food item that they were preparing for someone else.

 "Born Again Krabs" and "Cuddle E. Hugs" both have their plots started by a character eating a clearly rotten Krabby Patty because they believe it's still good.